Miaoyanwang/tensor_publication/hypergraph_matching/notes/readme.txt

 Readme for notes

-Last update: Mar 23
+Last update: Mar 25

-- 0323_22_seeded: error control of the seeded matching; more proof details for extreme cases and constants should be investigated.
+- 0323_22_seeded: error control of the seeded matching; statement and proof are valid for small r_0 cases.

 - 0322_22_seeded(deleted): incomplete; error control of the seeded matching.